Not Reef Tank Suitable

 They are almost constant swimmers during the day and have a long snout to probe branches of coral and crevices for crabs, shrimp, and mollusks.

-Another one of those large wrasses that shows up from time-to-time as an attractive juvenile.
+Another one of those large wrasses that shows up from time-to-time in the trade as an attractive juvenile.
 Probably best left in nature.

-Cleaner wrasses are extremely dependent upon external parasites.
-Usually, their natural food supply is in very short supply in the aquarium and they waste away.
+Cleaner wrasses are extremely dependent upon other fish external parasites.
+Usually, their natural food supply is in very short supply in the aquarium and they often waste away.

 The Dragon Wrasse is a notorious rock-mover, constantly looking for a meal under a small shell or rock.
 Can easily rearrange the decor in the aquarium.